 Title I, Part A, Basic is the largest ESEA program.
 It provides flexible funding that may be used to provide additional instructional staff, professional development, extended-time programs, and other strategies for raising student achievement in high-poverty schools.
-The program focuses on promoting schoolwide reform in high-poverty schools and ensuring students' access to instructional strategies that have been proven effective and ensure that poor and minority children have the same opportunity as other children to meet challenging state academic content and student academic achievement standards.
+The purpose of this title is to provide all children significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps.